imfunniee/curatee/README.md

 </p>

 ## Todo
-Some features needs to be worked on, here are list on some
+Some features needs to be worked on, here are list of some

 - \[x] Inital Release
 - \[ ] Let user add their subreddits